 The strength of confidence in an assurance case is naturally expressed as a probability.
-We could assess this as a subjective evaluation of the entire case, but a more principled method is to calculate it as the composition of assessments for the basic elements of the case, such as evidence, and individual argument steps.
-This will involve some combination of logic and probability, which is a notoriously difficult topic, because the two fields have different semantic foundations [1, 46, 86].
+We could assess this as a subjective evaluation of the entire case, but a more principled method is to calculate it as the composition of assessments for all the basic elements of the case, such as evidence, and individual argument steps.
+This will involve some combination of logic and probability, which is a notoriously difficult topic because the semantics of the two fields have different foundations [1,49,93].

-Nonetheless, there are numerous proposals for calculating probabilistic confidence in assurance cases by methods of this kind (e.g., [8, 35]), but a study by Graydon and Holloway [56] cast doubt on many of them.
-Graydon and Holloway examined 12 proposals that use probabilistic methods to quantify confidence in assurance case arguments: five based on Bayesian Belief Networks [43], five based on Dempster-Shafer [97] or similar forms of evidential reasoning such as Jøsang's opinion triangle and subjective logic [73], and two using other methods.
+Nonetheless, there are numerous proposals for calculating probabilistic confidence in assurance cases by methods of this kind (e.g., [8, 38]), but a study by Graydon and Holloway [59] cast doubt on many of them.
+Graydon and Holloway examined 12 proposals that use probabilistic methods to quantify confidence in assurance case arguments: five based on Bayesian Belief Networks [46], five based on Dempster-Shafer [104] or similar forms of evidential reasoning such as Jøsang's opinion triangle and subjective logic [76], and two using other methods.
 By perturbing the original authors' own examples, they showed that all the proposed methods can deliver implausible results.